jay8park/mahjong/README.md

 - accept.onclick
   - descr: accepts someones win and resets game state as well as display ending credits
   - call to server: reset
+- again.onclick
+  -descr: redirects to the waiting room
+  - call to server: joinRoom, newJoin
+    - so, creates a new player, because previously w accept.onclick(), we call reset, which deletes the Players

 Helper Functions
 - choose